Mirijam1/OOPP46/README.md

 * **Communicative.**<br>It is shown through the favorable way of interacting with the teammates.
 I always like to begin with knowing a few details about each member of the group before starting the actual work.
 Also, I am very happy when we have discussions related to the steps we should follow in order to get to the final form of our assignment.
 I think this is undoubtedly important because it helps everyone know how the project flows.

-* **Dedicated.**<br>This can be observed through the valuable quality of the end products I create during the projects I work on.
+* **Dedicated.**<br>This can be observed through the valuable quality of the end products I create for the projects I work on.
 I tend to work extra if it is required in order to achieve some of the best results as I appreciate good quality work.
 I also try to help the people around me if it happens for me to know more so we can all successfully complete everything we come up with.

 **_Two of my weaker points:_**